• Skip to primary navigation

 For the pad thai sauce

-• 3 tbsps maple syrup or brown sugar
+• 3 tablespoons maple syrup or brown sugar

 Instructions

 2. Sauté the veggies – heat up a large skillet or wok to medium-high heat with the sesame oil.
 Add in the veggies and cook for a few minutes until tender.
-Season with the garlic powder, onion powder, ginger, and pepper.
+Season with the garlic powder, onion powder, ginger, a.
 Remove and set aside.

 3. Add the noodles to the same pan and toss.
 Cook for 2-3 minutes.